 If you are dealing with disputes over your state or federal tax returns, either for the most recent year or for previous year, then consulting a tax attorney is a smart idea.
 There are many other reasons you might want to speak with an attorney, though:

 - Your work involves international clients and you need help with international law or tax situations with foreign governments.
+Importing and exporting across state lines has tax consequences, but what about into and out of foreign countries?
+Who gets taxed and when?
+How do you avoid getting double-taxed by both governments?

 - The IRS is investigating you for criminal wrongdoing, or you intend to bring suit against the IRS.
 A tax attorney has no obligation to divulge your conversation with the court if you go to trial – those conversations covered under attorney-client privilege.
 An accountant, however, has a duty to share those conversations with the court.
+For this reason, the advice of a tax attorney is often preferable if your business activities have gotten you into hot water regarding your tax obligations.

 Here in Cincinnati, the tax attorneys at Donnellon, Donnellon, & Miller are well versed in all aspects of local, state, and federal taxation.
 We are ready to meet with you about any financial matters you would care to discuss.